stfc/PSyclone/doc/psyad/user_guide/psyad_command.rst

     > psyad -a var1 var2 -oad ad_kern.f90 tl_kern.f90

-Test-harness
+Test harness
 ------------

-psyad also supports the optional generation of test-harness code which can be compiled together with the original tangent-linear kernel and generated adjoint kernel to test that the adjoint code is correct.
+``psyad`` also supports the optional generation of test-harness code which can be compiled together with the original tangent-linear kernel and generated adjoint kernel to test that the adjoint code is correct.
 The harness code will be generated if the ``-t`` option is specified.
 The